-- Preparing Everlastings (dried flower arrangements): August-October usually Thursdays
+- Preparing Everlastings (dried flower arrangements): September-October usually Thursdays

 - Soup Making: two days for making Chicken Corn Chowder and Vegetarian Vegetable usually August

-- Set Up Saturdays: The two Saturdays leading up to Harvest Festival when we put out tables, tents, and chairs, 9am to 3pm
+- Set Up Saturdays: The two Saturdays leading up to Harvest Festival when we put out tables, tents and chairs, etc., 9am to 3pm

 - Apple Peeling Day: preparing apples for festival, Wednesday before Harvest Festival